cazepeda/dyslexic-font/README.md

 # dyslexic-font
-A stylesheet to embed via a bookmarklet.
+A stylesheet that styles your page using the dyslexic font and applies contrast background colors.